zowe/zac/tracking/Backups.md

 ##### z/OS Build Environment

 There are two parts to our z/OS build environments, zD&T and z/OS guests.
 Our zD&T is available as an image which can be redeployed at any point in time.
 Image storage is unknown; vendor internal.

-Our z/OS guests hosted by Marist do have snapshot backups, but I do not believe they are regularly created.
-We should work with Marist to determine if we can automatically snapshot the guests periodically.
-Loss of z/OS guests would vary in severity based on which guest(s) were lost.
+ Our z/OS guests hosted by Marist are set up for monthly snapshot backups.
+These backups will not allow for incremental restoration / rollback - only the latest snapshot taken is available.
+Since the z/OS Guest systems change slowly and the only real case for rollback is disaster recovery, this limitation is acceptable.

 ##### Jenkins Build Environment